python/cpython/Tools/msi/README.txt

 When the core Python executables are installed, a key "InstallPath" is created within the root key with its default value set to the executable's install directory.
-Within this key, a key "InstallGroup" is created with its default value set to the product name "Python 3.X".
+A value named "ExecutablePath" is added with the full path to the main Python interpreter, and a key "InstallGroup" is created with its default value set to the product name "Python 3.X".

 When the Python standard library is installed, a key "PythonPath" is created within the root key with its default value set to the full path